Node similarity distribution of complex networks and its application in link prediction: Common neighbor based similarity distribution

-where $\lambda=\langle k \rangle^qN^{1-q}$.
-Eq.
-9 indicates that the CNS of node sets of size $q$ follows the Poisson distribution in ER random networks, where the mean and variance are both $\langle k \rangle^qN^{1-q}$.
-Thus, the CNS distribution becomes more uneven when the average node degree (network size or node set size) increases (decreases).
+Corollary 1 indicates that the CNS distribution of node sets in the ER random network becomes more uneven when the average node degree increases, or when the network size (or node set size) decreases.

-Figure 2 depicts the CNS distribution of ER networks with $N=10,000$ and $\langle k \rangle=500$ for node pairs.
-The simulation results well match the analytical results.
-An alternative derivation leads to the same results, which are presented in the supplemental material \cite{supplemental_material}.